misterwell/MMMaterialDesignSpinner/README.md

 [spinnerView stopAnimating];

 ```
-Also Supported Xib & StoryBoard
+Also Support Xib & StoryBoard

 The `lineWidth` and `tintColor` properties can even be set after animating has been started, which you can observe in the included example project.